bigomics/omicsplayground/docs/methods.rst

 confounding variables would appear as having high relative contribution in the first or second principal component, often higher than the variable of interest.
-Batch effects were also visually assessed using annotated heatmaps and t-SNE plots colored by variables.
+Batch effects were also visually assessed (before and after correction) using annotated heatmaps and t-SNE plots colored by variables.

 [Setting: 'low'] Batch correction was performed for explicit batch variables or unwanted covariates.
 Parameters with a correlation r>0.3